danidiaz/streaming-eversion/README.md

 Also, sometimes, a library will only offer a push-based interface.

-Wouldn't it be nice if you could apply already existing pull-based operations to push-based consumers?
+Wouldn't it be nice if you could adapt already existing pull-based operations to work on push-based consumers?
 For example, a function that maps (covariantly) over the values produced by a stream could become a function that maps (contravariantly) over the inputs received by a fold.

 This library provides that.